 During the first quarter of 2005, based on revised borrowing forecasts, one of our interest rate swap agreements was deemed to be ineffective.
-In connection with this ineffective interest rate swap agreement, we recorded a net loss of \$252,000 which was included in interest expense during the six months ended June 30, 2005 and consisted of the following: (i) a loss of \$515,000 representing the amount recorded in accumulated other comprehensive income ("AOCI") as of January 1, 2005, and; (ii) a gain of \$263,000 to recognize the change in fair value of this derivative during the six months ended June 30, 2005.
+In connection with this ineffective interest rate swap agreement, we recorded a net loss of \$252,000 which was included in interest expense during the nine months ended September 30, 2005 and consisted of the following: (i) a loss of \$515,000 representing the amount recorded in accumulated other comprehensive income ("AOCI") as of January 1, 2005, and; (ii) a gain of \$263,000 to recognize the change in fair value of this derivative during 2005.
 This swap agreement was terminated during the second quarter of 2005 and a termination fee of \$319,000 was paid.